- Latin Literature and Language

 My books have addressed topics ranging from the social structure of Roman education in the fourth and fifth centuries CE (Guardians of Language: The Grammarian and Society in Late Antiquity: Berkeley 1988) to the cultural psychology of the Roman elite in the late Republic and early Empire (Emotion, Restraint, and Community in Ancient Rome: Oxford 2005) and have included editions and annotated translations of Suetonius (De grammaticis et rhetoribus, Latin text with introduction, translation, and commentary: Oxford 1995), Cicero (Speech on Behalf of Publius Sestius, translation with introduction and commentary: Oxford 2006), Seneca (Seneca: Anger, Mercy, Revenge, with Martha Nussbaum: Chicago 2010), and the Saturnalia of Macrobius (Loeb Classical Library edition, 3 volumes: Harvard 2011).
-My critical edition of the Saturnalia will appear in the Oxford Classical Texts series in 2011, and The Appian Way: Ghost Road, Queen of Roads, a travelogue-cum-historical and cultural essay, will be published in the University of Chicago Press's “Culture Trails” series early in 2012.
+My critical edition of the Saturnalia appeared in the Oxford Classical Texts series in 2011, and The Appian Way: Ghost Road, Queen of Roads, a travelogue-cum-historical and cultural essay, was published in the University of Chicago Press's “Culture Trails” series in 2012.
 I am currently working on another critical edition—of Suetonius' Caesars—for the Oxford Classical Texts series.

 My undergraduate teaching ranges from the introductory courses in Latin—including “Turbo-Latin,” an intensive immersion that combines two semesters of instruction in one—through intermediate courses on “Roman Letters” and “Insult, Slander, and Invective in Latin Literature,” to advanced courses on a range of authors and texts, mostly prose.
 My graduate teaching has included the semi-annual survey of Latin literature and seminars on Cicero, Seneca, epistolography, Roman culture in the age of Tiberius (with Ted Champlin), and textual criticism.